fanf2/regpg/doc/tutorial.md

    the `.git/config` part of the setup.
 (It would be a remote code execution vulnerability!)

- * There's no support for diffing secrets, because they should be kept secret, not displayed.
+ * The git hook does not diff decrypted secrets, because they should be kept secret, not displayed.
+Instead it diffs the keys that are able to decrypt the secret.
+This is intended to help you audit changes to the list of people that can access the secrets.

 manipulate secrets